 Excerpts by composer and band: “Skyliner” – Barnet / Charlie Barnet; “Take the A Train” – Billy Strayhorn and vocalist Joya Sherrill / Duke Ellington; “Let’s Dance” – Gregory Stone (based on von Weber’s “Invitation to the Dance”, orchestrated by Hector Berlioz) / Benny Goodman; “I’ve Got My Love to Keep Me Warm” – Irving Berlin / Ray Noble; “Begin the Beguine” – Cole Porter / Artie Shaw; “I’m Getting Sentimental Over You” – Ned Washington and George Bassman / Tommy Dorsey; “Midnight Sun” – Hampton and Sonny Burke / Lionel Hampton; “You Made Me Love You” – Monaco and McCarthy / Harry James; “Moonlight Serenade” – Miller / Glenn Miller; “Peanut Vendor” – Moisés Simons / Stan Kenton; “Woodchoppers Ball” – Joe Bishop / Woody Herman; “One O’Clock Jump” – Count Basie / Count Basie.

-If I could’ve exclaimed “Holy mackerel!” out loud the moment that honest gorgeous sound hit my ears I would’ve exclaimed it out loud, but you don’t do that at an industry screening (at least, if you’re low on the ladder like me).
-So I exclaimed it in my mind.
+If I could’ve exclaimed “Holy mackerel!” out loud the moment that gorgeous snap hit my ears I would’ve exclaimed it out loud, but you don’t do that at an industry screening, so I exclaimed it in my mind.
 I hadn’t heard a commitment like that coming from a track orchestra in a very long time.
 This was no pick-up crew, this was one tight unit, and they were hitting the musical values like nobody’s business.
 I vowed to remember the name of this bright new conductor-arranger—which of course I promptly forgot (There are a lot of John Wilsons in the world, as Anthony Burgess would be the first to tell you) and didn’t remember again until last May.
 Recorded by my darling and his O for the Warner Bros film at Pinewood Studios, 2003.
 A 2006 Grammy nominee in the Best Compilation Soundtrack Album for Motion Picture, Television or Other Visual Media category (composers Charles Trenet-Jack Lawrence, arranger Dick Behrke, producer Phil Ramone).
-Available on Rhino Records, that notorious niche label, and I’ve gotta find out who at Warners moved it to that catalog.
+Available on Rhino Records, that notorious niche label, and I really must find out who at Warners moved it to that catalog.